An Average Case NP-Complete Graph Coloring Problem: Random Graph Lemmas

-{\em Extension Step(j)}: Let {$H'$} be set of nodes on which {$g$} is defined ({i.e.} di-embedding is found).
-Call {$v\in V_j$} a {\em candidate} for {$u\in I_j$} if setting {$g(u)\!:=\!v$} extends {$g$} as a di-embedding over {$H'\cup \{u\}$}.
-For this, {$v$} must satisfy at most {$2d$} many connectivity constraints.
-Now we construct a bipartite graph $G'_j$ by connecting every node in {$I_j$} to all of its candidates in {$V_j$}.
-We find a perfect matching in this graph; this finds for every node in {$I_j$} a node in $V_j$ satisfying the connectivity requirements, extending {$g$} over {$H'\cup I_j$}.
+{\bf Extension Step(j):} Call $v{\in}V_j$ a \trm {candidate} for $u{\in}I_j$ if setting $g(u):{=}v$ will extend $g$ as a di-embedding over $K\cup\{u\}$.
+For this, $v$ must satisfy at most $2d$ connectivity constraints specifying which of the directed edges are present.
+Now we construct an undirected bipartite graph $G'_j$ by connecting every node in $I_j$ to all of its candidates in $V_j$.
+Then, with a high probability (over $G$), we find a perfect matching that maps $I_j$ to $V_j$ satisfying the connectivity requirements.
+This way we extend $g$ over $K\cup I_j$ and update $K$ to $K\cup I_j$.